slotThe/change-env/README.md

 ## Labels

-There is primitive label handling incorporated in `change-env`; this is controlled by the `change-env-labels` variable.
+There is primitive label handling incorporated in `latex-change-env`;
+this is controlled by the `latex-change-env-labels` variable.
 It is an alist, containing environment names with their associated label prefix.
 If an environment is switched to another one and both are present in the alist, the label will be renamed according to that scheme.
-For example—using the default value of `change-env-labels`—switching from an `equation` environment to a `lemma`:
+For example—using the default value of `latex-change-env-labels`—switching from an `equation` environment to a `lemma`:

 ``` tex
 % BEFORE